 When it comes to extreme times of stress the ENFP can go into their shadow mode.
 This causes them to behave rather differently than their usual selves, which can be confusing for those around the ENFP.
-This of course, can also be confusing for the ENFP, causing them to second guess themselves and feel a bit lost when it comes to their choices.
-They are normally self-confident people who follow their own inner voice, but during this time when they are in their shadow it doesn’t seem like the ENFP is all that trusting in themselves or their belief system.
+This, of course, can also be confusing for the ENFP, causing them to second guess themselves and feel a bit lost when it comes to their choices.
+They usually are self-confident people who follow their own inner voice, but during this time when they are in their shadow, it doesn’t seem like the ENFP is all that trusting in themselves or their belief system.

 Their Natural Function

 The dominant function of the ENFP is their Ne (extraverted intuition), this is what often makes the ENFP so creative.
-They use this to see patterns in the world around them, and often make various connections which most people would struggle to recognize.
-The ENFP can see various patterns and use this information to help them make decisions and problem solve rather well.
+They use this to see patterns in the world around them and often make various connections that most people would struggle to recognize.
+The ENFP can see various patterns and use this information to help them make decisions and problem-solve rather well.
 ENFPs are often very creative people, who enjoy seeing things in different ways and use their sense of imagination to do so.
 They have rich inner minds filled with these various connections and ideas.
 ENFPs also use this to help them see the many possibilities around them, which is often why they dislike stagnancy and can become bored rather easily.
-The ENFP wants to experience different things, and enjoys being challenged in different ways.
+The ENFP wants to experience different things and enjoys being challenged in different ways.

 The inferior function of the ENFP is their Si, which doesn’t present itself the same as it would for someone who uses this function dominantly.
-For the ENFP it can cause them to recall part details and information, but this helps them move forward rather than hold onto the past.
+For the ENFP, it can cause them to recall partial details and information, but this helps them move forward rather than hold onto the past.
 They can also have times when they are nostalgic and enjoy reminiscing on past events, even if they don’t necessarily want to relive them.
-It can cause the ENFP to be more sentimental than some types, caring about their experiences they share with loved ones.
+It can cause the ENFP to be more sentimental than some types, caring about the experiences they share with loved ones.

 ENFP in Their Shadow